Robust Policy Optimization to Prevent Catastrophic Forgetting: Preliminaries: RLHF and Fine-tuning

 where $A_{i,t} \equiv A_i = r_i - \frac{1}{G}\sum_{j=1}^G r_j$ as we only work with an outcome-based reward.
 Unlike the approach of \citep{shao2024deepseekmath}, we do not normalize the advantages by the standard deviation to avoid the difficulty bias reported in \citep{liu2025understanding}.
 The KL divergence is estimated with the following approximately unbiased estimator \citep{ouyang2022training}:

-\paragraph{KL-bounded fine-tuning.} In standard downstream adaptation, the fine-tuned policy $Q$ does not move arbitrarily far from its initialization $\pi_\theta$.
+\paragraph{KL-bounded is bounded during fine-tuning.} In standard downstream adaptation, the fine-tuned policy $Q$ does not move arbitrarily far from its initialization $\pi_\theta$.
 In RL-based methods, this is enforced explicitly via trust-region updates \citep{schulman2015trust} or the KL regularizer (the RLHF penalty to a reference policy) \citep{schulman2017proximal,ouyang2022training}.
 In SFT, this is controlled implicitly through conservative optimization choices like small learning rates and early stopping \citep{mosbach2020stability,dodge2020fine}, or parameter-efficient updates such as LoRA \citep{hu2022lora}.
-This is validated in \Cref{fig:lambda}, where the KL grows controllably during SFT.
-In contrast, aggressive fine-tuning with large learning rates or extensive epochs often leads to overfitting; this is illustrated in \Cref{sec:high_lr}, where fine-tuning on Alpaca \citep{alpaca} with a high learning rate causes a significant harm to the general capabilities.
-Motivated by this, we model downstream adaptation as a policy $Q$ that remains within a KL neighborhood of $\pi_\theta$.